cse-sim/cse/doc/src/records/ductseg.md

   ----------- ----------------- ------------- ------------------------------------ -----------------
   ^o^F        *unrestricted*    *none*        Required if *sfExCnd* = SPECIFIEDT   hourly

+**dsInsulR=*float***

+Insulation thermal resistance *not including* surface conductances. dsInsulR and dsInsulMat are used to calculate insulation thickness (see below).
 Duct insulation is modeled as a pure conductance (no mass).

-**dsInsulR=*float***

-Insulation thermal resistance *not including*surface conductances. dsInsulR and dsInsulMat are used to calculate insulation thickness (see below).

   **Units**          **Legal Range**   **Default**   **Required**   **Variability**
   ------------------ ----------------- ------------- -------------- -----------------